-Why do moles appear
+Why moles appear

 Important!
 You should never try to get rid of a mole on your own.
 Even such a seemingly harmless action as cauterization with iodine can lead to very sad consequences.

-Seek immediate medical attention if you notice the changes you see in the photo.
+Consult your doctor immediately if you notice the changes you see in the photo.

 Ways to remove black moles